 However, black cardamom isn’t very commonly found or used in usual cooking due to its strong spicy taste.
 There are not many dishes that call for it, except a certain few recipes.

 Cardamom is a magical spice with a vast array of medicinal features.
 Studies found that cardamom can be very useful for people with a high risk of developing cardiovascular conditions as it can significantly lower the blood pressure level if used on a regular basis.

-3. Cumin: Cumin can be used as a whole or in various spice mixes for many Indian preparations.
-It adds an intense smoky flavor in the cooking, and most of the time, it is freshly grounded to bring out the aroma.
+Cumin can be used as a whole or in various spice mixes for many Indian preparations.
+It adds an intense smoky flavor to the cooking, and most of the time, it is freshly grounded to bring out the aroma.
 However, if you’re dry-roasting cumin, make sure to be careful as it gets burned really quick and it will leave a bitter taste in your dish if used.
-Rule of thumb is to toast it not more than 30 seconds and then let the toasted cumin cool before you put that in a blender for grounding.
+The rule of thumb is to toast it not more than 30 seconds and then let the toasted cumin cool before you put that in a blender for grounding.

 Cumin is a great source of dietary iron as just a single teaspoon full of powdered cumin can give you 1.4 mg iron which is more than 17% of the daily requirement for an adult.
 But traditionally cumin is known for its digestive properties.
 It helps to soothe your stomach in case of indigestion, increases secretion of digestive enzymes and helps the liver to release bile.
 IBS patients can be hugely benefited by cumin, according to a recent study.